Gifts to the Foundation of The State University of New York at Binghamton, Inc.

 securing the endorsement of the appropriate dean and coordinating with the department's

-gift officer before submitting the request to the Associate Vice President for Advancement
+gift officer before submitting the request to the Vice President for Advancement for

 The Vice President for Advancement, in consultation with the President and Executive Director of the Foundation, provides final approval for all fundraising requests.
 It is the policy of this institution that no solicitation of funds or property (other than grants or contracts administered through the SUNY Research Foundation) shall be made by anyone for the benefit of the University, or any agency thereof, without the prior approval of the Vice President for Advancement and Executive Director of the Foundation, acting on behalf of the University President.
 All funds raised are to remain with the Foundation for the sole benefit of the University.
 No outside organization may use Foundation or University constituent lists for the purpose of fundraising.